yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Manual-resource-setup.md

 16. Close the Server Manager.

-17. Next, you will install the Microsoft Data Migration Assistant v5.x by navigating to <https://www.microsoft.com/en-us/download/details.aspx?id=53595> in a web browser on the SqlServer2008 VM, and then selecting the **Download** button.
+17. Next, you will install the Microsoft Data Migration Assistant v5.x by navigating to <https://www.microsoft.com/en-us/download/details.aspx?id=53595> in a web browser on the SqlServer2008 VM and then select the **Download** button.

     ![The Download button is highlighted on the Data Migration Assistant download page.](media/dma-download.png "Download Data Migration Assistant")